fontforge/designwithfontforge.com/en-US/Trusting_Your_Eyes.md

 title: Trusting Your Eyes
 ---

-Font design is the process of iteratively testing the individual choices that collectively add up to a complete design.
+Font design is the process of repeatedly testing the individual choices that collectively add up to a complete design.
 You will be testing your font to see if the combination of decisions you have
 made: